 The orange boxes go from the lower quartile to the upper quartile of the group; half of all starters' career lengths land between the top and bottom of that box.
 The blue bands behind the yellow boxes represent the overall average for each position, which is written out in black numerals."

-The most interesting thing to take away from this wonderful graph is articulated beautifully by Schalter himself:
+The most interesting thing to take away from this wonderful graph, which is articulated beautifully by Schalter himself, is this:

 We tend to think of offensive linemen as having very long careers.
 You never hear draft analysts say ‘draft him and forget about his position for 10 years’ unless they're talking about an offensive lineman.